The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Summary

 We also extend the models to long-period, bright systems where there can be a substantial outer disc wind which imprints additional polarization from scattering (with direction perpendicular to the disc).
 This generally increases the PD of the total spectrum by around 1\% as it adds to the PD from the reflected boundary layer contribution.
 This compares well with the X-ray polarization seen in the bright NS LMXRB systems such as Cyg X-2, GX 5-1 and other Z sources \citep{Gnarini2025}.

 This extended model at very high inclination angles, where the direct photons are blocked by the outer disc, produces very high polarization.
-This can quantitatively match the PD seen in our data from the ADC source 2S 0921–630, and the model predicts an increase in PD with energy, which is consistent with the (not statistically significant) trend in the data.
-However, our model cannot reproduce the (significant) swing in PA with energy, showing that there is still some aspect of the source which is not captured here.
+This can quantitatively match the PD seen in our data from the ADC source 2S 0921–630, and the model predicts an increase in PD with energy, which is consistent with the observed $1\sigma$ significance trend in the time -averaged data.
+However, our model cannot reproduce the $2\sigma$ significance swing in PA with energy.
+If confirmed with better data, this would show that there is an additional non-axisymmetric geometry which is not included in our axisymmetric model.

-One possibility is that there is some non-axisymmetry in the source geometry.
-One obvious potential break in symmetry comes from the impact of the accretion stream onto the disc (e.g. \cite{Hellier1989}), and this would also make the wind from the outer disc somewhat non-axisymmetic also.
-Alternatively (or additionally), large discs are also subject to radiation driven warping and this, coupled with the tidal torques, can lead to outer disc precession.
-Both these possible non-axisymmetric structures also predict time dependent behaviour, which is marginally detected in the polarization degree, though not in the angle.
+This could be connected to the companion star, either directly to the eclipse itself, especially if the star is being ablated by wind from the irradiating X-rays \citep{Knight2023}.
+Alternatively it could be from the bulge resulting from the impact of the accretion stream onto the disc (e.g. \cite{Hellier1989}), and this would also make the wind from the outer disc somewhat non-axisymmetic also.
+Instead, the non-axisymmetry could be connected to the disc itself, as large discs are subject to radiation driven warping and this, coupled with the tidal torques, can lead to outer disc precession.
 This adds to the growing evidence for non-axisymmetric structures in NS LMXRB from polarization studies \citep{DiMarco2025, Kashyap2025}.